Top 10 Kingdom Building Manhwa with OP MC (2026 Ranked Review)

 2. Chronicle of the Heavenly Demon

-Genre: Revenge / Demonic Arts Combat Style: Most Murim manhwa focus on swords.
-This one focuses on Spear Arts, which makes the choreography feel distinct and heavy.
-The Plot Hook: The training arc in the "Cave of Latent Demons" is one of the best in the genre.
-It’s brutal and high-stakes.
-The MC’s rise through the ranks of the Demonic Cult is based purely on merit and ruthlessness.
-The "Kingdom Building" aspect is his consolidation of power within the Cult, turning it into a unified weapon for his revenge.
+The Plot Hook: The training arc in the "Cave of Latent Demons" is one of the best survival arcs in the genre.
+It’s dark, bloody, and high-stakes.
+The MC’s rise through the ranks of the Demonic Cult is based purely on merit and absolute ruthlessness.
+The kingdom-building aspect lies in his slow, methodical consolidation of power within the Cult, eventually turning a chaotic faction into a unified, unstoppable weapon for his revenge.

 1. I Am The Sorcerer King